biopython/biopython/Doc/chapter_blast.rst

    formats, which you can choose with the optional ``format_type``
    keyword: ``"HTML"``, ``"Text"``, ``"ASN.1"``, or ``"XML"``.
-The default is ``"XML"``, as that is the format expected by the parser, described in section :ref:`sec:parsing-blast` below.
+The default is ``"XML"``, as that is the format expected by the parser, described in section [sec:parsing-blast] below.

 -  The argument ``expect`` sets the expectation or e-value threshold.